PIFA-27/pifa-27.github.io/README.md

 # PIFA: Physics-Informed Intent-Aware Human-Robot Collaborative Transportation With Forward-Looking Adaptation

 ## Overview
-This is the repository for the CoM-VLA project website.
+This is the repository for the PIFA project website.

 Author Names Omitted for Anonymous Review.
 Paper-ID [2889].